 Shipping containers’ primary use is to transport large amounts of goods from Port A to Port B. They get loaded, lifted, stacked, craned, shipped, craned again, lifted and unloaded multiple times during their typical life span.
 Each element contributes to the integrity of this monocoque structural system, allowing them to endure such a strenuous existence.
 The cross members spread the floor loads, the rails provide a perimeter sub-frame for the steel panels, the panels act as deep beams and rigid diaphragms and the corner castings and forklift pockets allow for lifting.
 Any physical modifications made to a shipping container chassis will have an effect on its overall structural performance, whether it be a weld, a drilled hole or a cut out.

-With Domino Clamps unique fixing method, where an external fixing plate is fitted into the corner castings through shear and friction, it can be installed and removed again and again with zero impact on the structure of the container.
-This not only facilitates the transportation of the container between sites, but also allows the designers to be versatile in their solutions between projects to meet a demanding client’s fluctuating requirements.
+With Domino Clamps' unique fixing method, where an external fixing plate is fitted to the container by clamping into the corner castings, it can be installed and removed again and again with zero impact on the structure of the container.
+This not only facilitates the transportation of the container between sites, but also allows the designers to be versatile in their solutions between projects to meet demanding clients' fluctuating requirements.

 Overall the benefits from using a Domino Clamp fixing in a construction project comprising ISO Containers are overarching to the needs of designer, engineer, fabricator, contractor and client.
 Their ease of use, quality assurance and long term advantages deliver an ideal product to include at the concept stage of your shipping container project.